Reviews Archive

 Detail

 C64 (UK) - This version's graphics and level layouts are the closest to the arcade version.
-For the most part detail is fairly good, though sometimes the repeating background textures can appear a little shoddy (see robot picture above) and unfortunately the main player sprite doesn't look as good as it could've (as can be seen with US version's C64 sprite, which looks more like a man wearing shades and less like a robot)
+For the most part detail is fairly good, though sometimes the repeating background textures can appear a little shoddy (see the wall textures in the third screenshot along).

 Winner Is: C64 (UK)